 A refinement of the art, craft and discipline of acting, designed to further develop voice, movement and the ability to analyze dramatic text and characters through exercise extended scene work.
+May be taken 4 times for credit.

 THEATR 144 ACTING FOR THE CAMERA